Peter Scott (social entrepreneur): Post-War

 Last night the complete [Court Perrott Farm], owned by Mr. Peter Scott, including the livestock, farm implements, furniture, motor cars, and farm personnel, was moved in a special British Railways train, made up of 18 trucks and one passenger coach.[...] the work of the farm continued at Bodorgan this morning.

 Sir Thomas Dugdale in 1953 gave a parliamentary answer in the House of Commons to Cledwyn Hughes on the project's funding, stating that "the experiment has been financed by loans from the Development Fund amounting in all to £143,700.
 The initial stages have been largely concerned with equipping, stocking and cultivations, including reclamation work [...]".
 Hughes mentioned Scott in 1954 in a debate on Welsh Affairs, in connection with an industrial survey for Anglesey.

 The Llanverian project was wound up in 1965.

 Family

 Scott married firstly, in 1925, Lilian Dove (died 1935, aged 47).
 After her death in a car accident, he married secondly, in 1938, the historian Richenda Payne.
 In later life his address was Tre Anna, Dwyran, Anglesey.

 Richenda Clara Payne (1903–1984) was the daughter of William Payne of Hitchin.
 In 1930 she was engaged to Reginald Reynolds.
 In December 1938 he married Ethel Mannin as her second husband.

-Peter and Richenda were both tutors for the summer term 1939 at Pendle Hill Quaker Center, Wallingford, Pennsylvania.
-Richenda was awarded a PhD by London University in 1940 for a dissertation on Agrarian conditions on the Wiltshire estates of the duchy of Lancaster, the Lords Hungerford and the bishopric of Winchester in the 13th, 14th and 15th centuries.